Jacudibu/rusty_space/docs/design/workforce_and_crew/races.md

 If we implement them, Races should matter.
 They should not just come with skins or flavor texts, but actually feel or play different in some way.

-That means some of their production chains should be partially different to others, and their ships and modules should be differently balanced, maybe even have a specific module that's unique to them.
+That means some of their production chains should be partially different to others, and their ships (and maybe their modules) should be differently balanced, maybe even have a specific module that's unique to them.
 Crew could yield different bonuses.

 The tech of other races can be acquired by analyzing ship and station wreckages.
-Multiple wreckages and a lot of other resources might be required to fully figure out advanced technology.
+Multiple wreckages as well as a lot of other resources might be required to fully figure out advanced technology.
+Alternatively, in a peaceful universe, blueprints can just be purchased for a load of money.

 ## Humans
 Boring, **Carbon+Water**-based creatures.
 You already know them well enough, and for the sake of simplicity, they'll definitely be the default until there's time for more.
-Consumables are focused around Water and Hydroponics, luxury goods focus around ...?
+Consumables are focused around Water and Hydroponics, luxury goods focus around... ~~alcohol and other drugs~~ ...?

 - Consumables involve water and plants.
 Water can be harvested from ice-asteroids or deep gas giant layers and cultivated on "earth-like" planets or hydroponics.
 - Luxury goods revolve around Alcohol and other drugs, lol.
 They are relatively easy to produce.